-What are the best soundbars for Samsung TVs?
-The top 3
+The best soundbars for Samsung TVs: Top 3

-The ultimate home cinema experience for Samsung TV owners right now comes from the HW-Q990B, which recreates an 11.1.4-channel Dolby Atmos surround experience, using a big soundbar, two wireless rear speakers, and a subwoofer.
+The ultimate home cinema experience for Samsung TV owners right now comes from the HW-Q990C, which recreates an 11.1.4-channel Dolby Atmos surround experience, using a big soundbar, two wireless rear speakers, and a subwoofer.
 It supports Dolby Atmos and Q Symphony for the ultimate audio experience.